erik-gunnarsson/msc-thesis/swedenv1/README sweden v1.txt

 IMMEDIATE:
-[ ] 0.
-Rewrite main.py to use loguru
 [ ] 1.
 Identify occupation classification in automation_probability.csv
 [ ] 2.
 Create or obtain SOC-to-ISCO crosswalk mapping
 [ ] 3.
 Update load_automation_probabilities() in main.py to use real mapping